 “Four things are small on the earth, but they are exceedingly wise:

-The first tip advises us to learn from the behaviour of the ants and is covered in Proverbs 6:6 What are two essentials for financial survival?
-We will now look at the second tip.
-How should the family home, often our largest single asset, fit into our financial strategy?
+The first financial tip is taught by the ants: save your resources in the summer, a time of abundance, to prepare for winter, a time of scarcity.
+We look at the ants’ lesson at Proverbs 6:6: What are two essentials for financial survival?
+Now we’ll look at the second tip, the rodents “making their houses in the rocks.”
+How should our family home, often our largest single asset, fit into our financial strategy?

-The family home should be a place for refuge, rest and refreshment.
-If we have nowhere to rest and get recharged, we won’t be able to perform well anywhere.
-We risk losing our livelihood.
-Furthermore, we endanger and weaken our entire family.
-Thus risking the family home, although often done, is very dangeous.
+The family home should be a place of refuge, rest, and refreshment.
+If we have nowhere to rest, to get renewed, we’ll never perform well, diminishing our livelihood.
+We could weaken or even endanger our entire family.
+So risking the family home, though very common, is very dangerous, and the anxiety involved cuts dramatically into our happiness.

 Translation: Shephanim